Simply put, an allergy occurs when your body’s immune system develops an acute hypersensitivity to harmless substances in your environment.

 Lactose & Fructose Intolerances

 Lactose & Fructose Intolerances are the inability to digest the cow’s milk sugar lactose and/or the fruit sugar Fructose – which results in abdominal pain, unpleasant wind and diarrhoea within an hour or so of consuming these foods.
-Some children can develop temporary lactose and fructose intolerance after viral gastroenteritis, while in other children if consuming too much fruit juice daily will develop fructose osmotic diarrhoea.
+Some children can develop temporary lactose and fructose intolerance after viral gastroenteritis, while in other children, if consuming too much fruit juice daily, they will develop fructose osmotic diarrhoea.
 Many adults of Caribbean and North African descent as well as Mediterranean and Asian communities have a genetic predisposition to be unable to digest lactose.
 There is a genetic test on Chromosome 2 which can pick up those at risk.
-We can also do a challenge test and measure the lack of lactose absorption in the blood, a hydrogen breath test which involves measuring hydrogen from fermentation of unabsorbed lactose in the gastrointestinal tract or by measuring acid and unabsorbed reducing sugars in a loose poor sample – hence the blood / breath test / stool samples needed for diagnosis.
+It is possible to do a challenge test and measure the lack of lactose absorption in the blood (this test is done by a pathologist).
+The hydrogen breath test which involves measuring hydrogen from fermentation of unabsorbed lactose in the gastrointestinal tract is very difficult to standardise and not readily available.
+A simple solution in children is measuring acid and unabsorbed reducing sugars in a diarrhoea stool sample shortly after consuming lactose – hence the blood / breath test / stool samples needed for diagnosis.
 Lactose intolerance does not cause rashes or breathing difficulties.

 Gluten is part of the wheat molecule and found in breads, it may occur in barley and rye, but less likely in oats.
 Certain people are sensitive and this gluten fraction causes delayed gut hypersensitivity with some of the upper bowel lining being damaged, and this can cause severe abdominal pains, constipation, diarrhoea or bloating.
 Some gluten intolerant people may have more subtle symptoms or malabsorption with anaemia, vitamin deficiencies and fatigue but minimal bowel symptoms.
 They may even have an itchy raised rash called Dermatitis Herpetiformis.
 If gluten intolerance is suspected, then one can do a blood test for Tissue Transglutaminase IgA and IgG and also an HLA genetic test indicating risk.

-Unproven tests for allergy and intolerances: Immupro / ALCAT / Melissa
+Unproven tests for allergy and intolerances: Imupro / ALCAT / Melisa

 Allergy tests of no value